-TRAINING Are all workers (including sub- 1 The assessment team will check items contractors) who provide 1 related to the airport personnel training: direct assistance to passengers 1 Personnel training and refresher with disabilities and PRMs 1 training courses (staff employed properly trained?
-Introduce 1 by any sub-contractor included). yourself and ask the person 1 Ask for the training plan, including giving the PRM assistance 1 the syllabus of the training course. his/her name, when he/she 1 Is it the same training/syllabus for started to work, and if he/she 1 all personnel involved?
-Is there has been trained (initial and 1 any kind of specific training (e.g. refresher training).
-1 training for drivers)?
-Is it only - Check if there is any issue in 1 theoretical training or also the PRM assistance that could 1 practical training? have an origin due to a lack of 1 Art.
-11 - Verify the training instructors training or poor training.
-1 Reg (EC) credentials and qualifications Are all workers (including sub- Can the teams view the training plans, or be shown the 1 1.7 1107/2006 contractors) who provide direct training plans, or be shown the training completed by 1 1.7 F 40.0 assistance to passengers with particular members of staff?
-1 5.12 & disabilities and PRMs trained? particular members or starr: 1 Annexes 5B, 5E & - Do all personnel at an airport 1 56, 5E & working with the travelling public 1 36 receive training in disability 1 awareness and equality?
-Describe 1 how different personnel groups 1 are trained.
-1 - Do new employees receive basic 1 training?
+TRAINING - Are all workers (including sub- The assessment team will check items contractors) who provide related to the airport personnel training: direct assistance to passengers - Personnel training and refresher with disabilities and PRMs training courses (staff employed properly trained?
+Introduce by any sub-contractor included). yourself and ask the person Ask for the training plan, including giving the PRM assistance the syllabus of the training course. his/her name, when he/she Is it the same training/syllabus for started to work, and if he/she all personnel involved?
+Is there has been trained (initial and any kind of specific training (e.g. refresher training). training for drivers)?
+Is it only - Check if there is any issue in theoretical training or also the PRM assistance that could practical training? have an origin due to a lack of Art.
+11 - Verify the training instructors' training or poor training.
+Reg (EC) credentials and qualifications.
+Can the teams view the 1107/2006 - Are all workers (including sub- training plans, or be shown 1.7 1107/2000 contractors) who provide direct the training completed by 5.12 & assistance to passengers with particular members of staff?
+Annexes disabilities and PRMs trained?
+5B, 5E & - Do all personnel at an airport 5G working with the travelling public receive training in disability awareness and equality?
+Describe how different personnel groups are trained. - Do new employees receive basic training?
 How many hours does this course last? - Do all workers receive refresher training?
 How often?
 How many hours does this course last? - Check if training is delivered in accordance with guidelines